-The College currently has £0.3m of loans outstanding with Lloyds Bank plc on terms negotiated in 2003 with final repayment dates in 2025 (note 18).
-A new £1m Lloyds Bank 10 year T levels building loan was drawn down in September 2022.
+The College currently has £0.187m of 2003 loans with a final repayment date in 2025. £0.925m of a £1m T level building Lloyds Bank loan was drawn down in September 2022 and now, repayable over 9 years (note 18).
 The College's forecasts and financial projections indicate that it will be able to operate within the aggregated facility and covenants for the foreseeable future.

-Note 21 refers to £4.246m in capital commitments for which the College has sufficient funds to meet any contingencies arising from its capital obligations and operational education service delivery aspirations.
+Note 21 refers to £4.821m in capital commitments for which the College has sufficient funds to meet any contingencies arising from its capital obligations and operational education service delivery aspirations.